Ready to seize an opportunity in a growing field?

 Individuals with these highly specialized skill sets are immensely critical in effective forecasting and decision-making, which is driving data analytics to become one of the fastest-growing, in-demand fields of the 21st century.
 The U.S. Bureau of Labor Statistics projects that data science jobs will grow by 28% per year through 2026.

 As a data analytics professional, you can carve out a career in just about any area that interests you— insurance (predictive modeling, underwriting, evaluating risk), computing (machine learning, computational modeling), mathematics (creating complex operations to examine real-world problems), sports (evaluating player performance), politics (forecasting election results), business (targeting social media advertising), health care (anticipating epidemics), education (individualizing lesson plans),and many more.

-Drake is unique among its peer institutions in offering an undergraduate major in Data Analytics, integrating study in mathematics, statistics, and computer science and preparing students for a broad variety of careers in multiple fields.
+Drake is unique among its peer institutions in offering an undergraduate major in Data Analytics, integrating study in mathematics, statistics, computer science, and information systems and preparing students for a broad variety of careers in multiple fields.

-The program is offered jointly through the College of Arts and Sciences (Bachelor of Arts or Bachelor of Science) and the College of Business and Public Administration (Bachelor of Arts or Bachelor of Science in Business Administration) and requires 30 hours of core coursework, with 9-16 hours in each area of specialty.
+The program is offered jointly through the College of Arts and Sciences (Bachelor of Arts or Bachelor of Science) and the Zimpleman College of Business (Bachelor of Arts or Bachelor of Science in Business Administration) and requires 44 hours of core coursework.

 Drake also offers a minor in Data Analytics, requiring 21-22 credits in major coursework.